• Skip to primary navigation

 1. What do you need/like/use?

-Being clear on what foods you regularly buy, whether fresh produce, whole foods, or prepared foods, can help you decide where you need to shop.
+Being clear on which foods you regularly buy, whether fresh produce, whole foods, or prepared foods, can help you choose the best place to shop for groceries.
 Some favorite items may not be available at every chain, so that may narrow the field of choice for you.

 blue clipboard with worksheet for grocery store showdown, with pencil and receipts.